Dorilama/instantdb-server/README.md

 It is also a good way for me to try think with a different perspective, so maybe you can enjoy it too.
 Have fun.

+> warning! the library and its use will change on new versions while I explore different ways to use instant on the server

 ---

 > see `sandbox/node-server/src/index.ts` for an example